bagder/daniel.haxx.se/about.md

 (Kvarnbergsskolan) in Huddinge in the late winter 1987.
 We got sucked deeper and harder into the C64 demo and hacker spirit and community.
-During that meet-up with hundreds of other C64 geeks we met many like-minded people, released our first demo ever (actually, our first software release at all any category - I was 17 years old by then).
+During that meet-up with hundreds of other C64 geeks we met many like-minded people, released our first demo ever (actually, our first software release in any category - I was 17 years old by then).
 We released two more demos as Confusing Solution in the early 1998.
 We spent more and more of our spare time coding C64 assembly.